Brave-squirrels/CodersCamp2020.Project.JavaScript.RestaurantsAPI/README.md

 ![](images_for_github/export.png)

 ### Status
-The project is finished in 99%... stay tuned! :wink:
+The project is now completed!

 ### Resources
 * https://pixabay.com